 VB 02501.010 Good Cause for Extending Time Limit

-Claimants may contact the FO, the Teleservice Center (TSC), or a Foreign Service post (FSP) to question or disagree with a determination after the 60-day time limit (or the 10-day limit for benefit continuation) has expired.
+Claimants may contact the FO, the Teleservice Center (TSC), or the Federal Benefits Unit (FBU) to question or disagree with a determination after the 60-day time limit (or the 10-day limit for benefit continuation) has expired.
 These offices should assist the claimants if they want to appeal and should develop good cause for extending the time limits for appeal and benefit continuation.
 The request for an extension of time must be in writing and must give the reasons why the request was not filed timely.
 (Assist the claimant, if needed, in preparing this written request.)
-The FO, TSC, or the FSP should forward the appeal and good cause development to the servicing FO or Central Processing Site (see VB 00901.015).
+The FO, TSC, or the FBU should forward the appeal and good cause development to the servicing FO or Central Processing Site (see VB 00901.015).
 An individual from the component that has the authority to adjudicate the appeal being filed determines whether "good cause" exists.

 2. Claimant Requests Appeal After 60-Day Appeal Period

-The FO or FSP must accept the appeal request and develop for good cause.
+The FO or FBU must accept the appeal request and develop for good cause.
 Good cause may extend well beyond the 60-day limit.

 3. Good Cause for Late Filing